coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 ### 4. What is the minimum amount of CORE tokens required to stake for becoming a validator?

-On the Core Chain network, validators are required to stake a certain minimum amount of CORE tokens that gets locked up for the duration a validator node provides its services.
+On the Core network, validators are required to stake a certain minimum amount of CORE tokens that gets locked up for the duration a validator node provides its services.
 On testnet, the minimum amount is **10,000 tCORE**.
 Whereas, on the mainnet the minimum amount is **10,000 CORE**.

-### 5. How are validators rewarded in the Core Chain ecosystem?
+### 5. How are validators rewarded in the Core ecosystem?

 Validators earn rewards for their role in processing transactions, creating new blocks, and maintaining the blockchain's integrity.
 These rewards are critical for compensating Validators for their efforts and operational costs.
 TCore validators run in a round robin manner and each active validator receives almost the same amount of rewards every round.
 There are two categories of validator rewards: